foxdonut/meiosis/tutorial/lessons/04-meiosis-with-function-patches.md

 - an `update` stream of **patches**
 - a `states` stream of states, obtained with `scan` on the `update` stream and applying an **accumulator**
-- an `actions` object created by passing `update` and having functions that call `update` to trigger state changes.
+- an `actions` object containing functions to which we pass `update`, so that those functions can trigger state changes.

 Our state had the following shape: